Dr. Martin Luther King Jr. Day of Service

 Information for our upcoming MLK Day of Service can be found HERE.

 “Everybody can be great, because anybody can serve.” – Dr. Martin Luther King, Jr.

 September 11th National Day of Service & Remembrance

-In 2018, as part of the national movement to preserve September 11th as a day of service and remembrance, Jersey Cares facilitated volunteer projects for 100 volunteers across 3 sites in Jersey City whose population was strongly affected by the events of 9/11.
-Volunteers honored those affected by the events of September 11th through projects such as creating thank-you kits for first responders, landscaping, assisting with a local park's memorial 5K, and revitalizing a local high school's 9/11 memorial.
+In 2021, as part of the national movement to preserve September 11th as a day of service and remembrance, and in honor of the 20th Anniversary, Jersey Cares facilitated volunteer projects for volunteers both virtually and in-person to support communities strongly affected by the events of 9/11.
+Volunteers honored the day through projects such as creating thank-you cards for first responders, landscaping at a local park, and assembling You Matter Kits for students in the Jersey City community.
 Through these projects, volunteers worked to make our communities stronger on a day that was intended to tear them apart.

 Our September 11th Day of Service will next take place in 2026 for the 25th Anniversary.
 For more information please click HERE.